ChenZhongPu/data-structure-swufe/book/src/fundamentals/python.md

 # Python Built-in Data Structures
 In this section, we will introduce three essential data structures in Python.
-You can refer to [Data Structures](https://docs.python.org/3/tutorial/datastructures.html) from Python's official tutorial.
+You can find more in [Data Structures](https://docs.python.org/3/tutorial/datastructures.html) from Python's official tutorial and [Common Python Data Structures ](https://realpython.com/python-data-structures/).

+In addition, a quick overview about the *type hinting* in Python will also be covered.

 ## List
 Python's list assembles Java's `ArrayList`, representing a resizable array of items.